Alabama Paycheck Calculator

 Frequently asked questions

-• Alabama has a progressive state income tax.
+- Alabama has a progressive state income tax.
 The rate depends on your income level — lower income is taxed at a lower rate, and higher income at a higher rate.
-Use the calculator above to see your exact withholding.
+Use the calculator above to see your exact withholding based on your salary and filing status.

 Last updated: January 2026 · Data source: IRS Publication 15-T (2026), Alabama Department of Revenue · This tool is for estimation only.